Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 “Let’s not get ahead of ourselves.”

-The table had a great view of the frozen lake.
-Atop the ice there were several little huts and some tents: ice fishers.
+Marie sat down, and looked out on the frozen lake.
+Atop the ice there were several little huts and some tents, belonging to ice fishers.
 It was an unseasonably warm day for December; it might have been thirty five degrees.
 Marie wondered if the fishermen ever misjudged what the ice could support, and fell down into the frigid water and drowned.
 Did they die immediately?
 Or did they have a few last seconds of sentience, in which they could regret their risk-taking?

 She caught sight of herself, reflected in the window.